-This Planning Proposal includes provision to ensure that a building demonstrating design excellence under is only eligible for additional FSR, and not additional height.
+This Planning Proposal includes provision to ensure that a building demonstrating design excellence under clause 6.21 of Sydney LEP 2012 may be eligible for additional FSR, but not additional height.

-LAHC will need to undertake the competitive design process under Clause 6.21 of the Sydney LEP 2012 for each 'competitive design site' identified within in the draft Design Guide.
-Once the process is completed, an additional 10% of the permissible floor area for that site in Sydney LEP 2012 may be allowed.
+LAHC will need to undertake the competitive design process under Clause 6.21 (Design Excellence) of the Sydney LEP 2012 for each 'competitive design site' identified within in the draft Design Guide.
+Once the process is completed, up to an additional 10% of the permissible floor area for that site in Sydney LEP 2012 may be allowed.

-The building heights proposed by this planning proposal allow for an additional 10% of FSR to be achieved across the site where a competitive process is undertaken.
+The building heights proposed by this planning proposal allow for up to an additional 10% of FSR to be achieved across the site where a competitive process is undertaken, and where it can be demonstrated that there are no adverse impacts resulting.

 The draft Design Guide proposes a design excellence strategy for identified 'competitive design process sites' based on a preferred subdivision pattern.
-If a subdivision pattern is approved as part of a Stage 1 development application that does not follow the one prescribed in the draft Design Guideline, then an updated Design Excellence Strategy would need to be prepared and approved by Council.
+If a subdivision pattern is approved as part of a Stage 1 development application that does not follow the one prescribed in the draft Design Guide, then an updated Design Excellence Strategy would need to be prepared and approved by the relevant consent authority.